 - 2 medium bell peppers (1 red & 1 green) chopped

 - 1/2 cup low sodium beef broth

 - 1 (8.75 ounces) can kidney beans drained and rinsed

 - 1/2 cup part skim shredded cheddar cheese

-- Stir in broth and beans and allow to cook until the broth has evaporated and the beans are heated through (about five minutes or so).
+- Combine the meat and the veggies together.
+Stir in the taco seasoning to evenly coat the meat and veggie mixture.
+Stir in broth and beans and allow to cook until the broth has evaporated and the beans are heated through (about five minutes or so).

 - Time to build your bowl!
-Put a half-cup of brown rice in the bottom of your serving bowl.
-Top with a small handful of romaine, a heaping tbsp of cheese, and one cup of the bison-taco mixture.
+Put a half cup of brown rice in the bottom of your serving bowl.
+Top with a small handful of romaine, a heaping tablespoon of cheese, and one cup of the bison-taco mixture.
 Sprinkle with chopped tomatoes and enjoy.